fstrnad/pyDRLinWESM/README.md

 The model describes a conceptual seven-dimensional World-Earth model considering the co-evolution of human society and global climate on millennial timescales, having seven dynamic variables, as well as several additional for the agent non-observable auxiliary variables.
 The model is meant for a qualitative understanding of their complex interrelations rather than for quantitative predictions.
 This co-evolutionary approach accounts more explicitly for a global carbon cycle as well as for the dynamics of the human population, physical capital, and energy production to simulate the influence of humans on global climate in the Anthropocene.

+However, feel free to implement your own environments and test the framework on your own.

 ## Setup for a single run
 After the experience replay memory is filled with experiences from an agent that acts randomly in the environment, the learning process runs as follows.